Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows

 \section{Introduction}

-Buoyancy, i.e., the interplay of gravity with mass density inhomogeneities that are typically caused by thermal heterogeneities, is -- howsoever introduced -- the essential mechanism that drives heat transport in many natural flows.
+Buoyancy, i.e., the interplay of gravity with mass density inhomogeneities that are typically caused by thermal heterogeneities, is, howsoever introduced, the essential mechanism that drives heat transport in many natural flows.
 Examples for such natural convection processes can be found on Earth throughout its layers from mantle convection \citep{Christensen1995} over deep ocean convection \citep{Maxworthy1994} up to convection in its atmosphere \citep{Atkinson1996}, eventually determining local and global aspects of weather and climate.

 Natural thermal convection flows reveal often a hierarchy of different flow structures such as clusters of clouds over the warm ocean in the tropics of Earth \citep{Mapes1993}.
 The probably most prominent and thoroughly studied example of a hierarchy formation might be given by the solar convection zone in the outer $30 \%$ of the Sun \citep{Schumacher2020}.
-In this case, so-called \textit{granules} are superposed to larger flow structures termed \textit{supergranules} -- while both of them are driven by the heat flux at the solar surface \citep{Schumacher2020, Rincon2018}, they offer very different lifetimes and horizontal extensions.
-Unfortunately, our understanding of such hierarchies' origins is still far from complete \citep{Hanson2020} and simpler setups of convection become necessary to improve it systematically.
+In this case, so-called \textit{granules} are superposed to larger flow structures termed \textit{supergranules}: although both of them are driven by the heat flux at the solar surface \citep{Schumacher2020, Rincon2018}, they offer very different lifetimes and horizontal extensions.
+Unfortunately, our understanding of such hierarchies' origins is still far from complete \citep{Hanson2020} and simpler set-ups of convection become necessary to improve it systematically.

-Rayleigh-Bénard convection represents the simplest conceivable setup and thus the paradigm of naturally forced, thermally driven turbulence.
+Rayleigh-Bénard convection represents the simplest conceivable set-up and, thus, the paradigm of naturally forced, thermally driven turbulence.
 Here, a fluid layer of thickness $H$ is confined between a heated horizontal plane at the bottom and a cooled one at the top -- because of the variation of density with temperature, the layer becomes unstable once subjected to gravity.
 As a result of intense research over the past decades, it is well-known that such convection systems organise themselves even in the fully turbulent regime into prominent \textit{long-living large-scale flow structures}.
-While being clearly distinguishable from the smaller-scale turbulence or fluctuations on significantly shorter time scales, the nature of these large-scale flow structures is complex and depends instead on various external factors such as the strength of the thermal driving, the working fluid or the presence of additional physical mechanisms \citep{Vieweg2023a}.
+Although clearly distinguishable from the universal smaller-scale turbulence or fluctuations on significantly shorter time scales, the nature of these large-scale flow structures is complex and depends instead on various external factors such as the strength of the thermal driving, the working fluid or the presence of additional physical mechanisms \citep{Vieweg2023a}.